libogonek/ogonek/reference/text.markdown

 text(text<EncodingForm1, Container1> const& that);
 {% endhighlight %}

-*Effects*: Initialises an instance of `text` by encoding the code points from `that` into the underlying storage according to `EncodingForm`.
+*Effects*: initialises an instance of `text` by encoding the code points from `that` into the underlying storage according to `EncodingForm`.

 *Validation*: if the sequence cannot be encoded a `validation_error` is thrown.